Secret Tournament: Edits

 There are several different edits of the "Scorpion KO" commercials.
 There are four separate commercials for each match as well as an overall compilation of the matches and a condensed version of the compilation.

 Soundtrack

 The song in the advertisement was a new remix of Elvis Presley's "A Little Less Conversation", remixed by Junkie XL (JXL).
 Following its appearance, the remix was released as the single "A Little Less Conversation" by "Elvis vs. JXL".
 The single cover featured both the logo for Scorpion KO and Nike's Swoosh logo.
 The song went on to become a Number 1 hit in over 20 countries.
 In the UK, it was one of two songs to reach number 1 off the success of an advert in the 2000s, followed by Room 5's "Make Luv" the following year.
 The remix later became the sole single from Presley's multi-million-selling hits album ELV1S: 30 No. 1 Hits.

 Rematch

 Following the run of the original advert, it was quickly followed up by a "Rematch" advert, featuring the two teams from the original final.
-In this script, the two teams played on a set representing the interior hull of the ship, no longer within a cage, and scored goals by hitting the bulkheads within a painted-on rectangle.
-Furthermore, as there were now only two teams remaining, the target was now to reach 100 goals.
-The two teams were said to have reached 99–99, meaning that the next goal would win; however, the previous 198 goals and other errant shots meant that the rivets holding the ship together had weakened, so when Luís Figo scored the winning goal for Os Tornados, there was a hull breach, water rushed in and the two teams had to swim for shore.